Woody Zuill - Mob Programming, A Whole Team Approach

 Woody claims to not be a public speaker, just a mere programmer that has been given the privilege to speak in public.
 If that is the case, I want more programmers to speak in public, since I found this to talk to be one of the best of the conference.

-Roy seems to have charmed everyone.
+He seems to have charmed everyone.
 Everyone loves him.
 Everyone talks about him.
 And yes, his talk was very humble and relaxed, with a humorous approach to the subject of the hour - mob programming.

-Mob programming is having a bunch of programmers working on the same thing at the same time all the time.
+Mob programming means the entire team works on the same thing at the same time all the time.
 Woody showed us pictures from his work to give us a hint of how they practice mob programming.
-He then showed a fast-forward movie that skipped through an entire day, his team working in front of two big screens, one driving, the others navigating.
-The video had great annotations that described what we saw, which made the process perfectly understandable.
-Very good.
+He then showed a fast-forward movie that skipped through an entire day, his team working in front of two big screens, one driving, the others navigating, etc.

-In mob programming, you apply the driver/navigator paradigm, using one driver and several (the rest of the team) navigators.
+In mob programming, you apply a driver/navigator paradigm, using one driver and several (the rest of the team) navigators.
 The entire team is constantly working as a unit.
 As the day goes on, we see people move around, always present but also free to take time away to perform individual work.

 What are the things that destroy productivity